alexander-marquardt/es_local_indexer/README.md

 # Requirements

-The code is written in Python3 and is tested on Mac OSX.
+ES Local Indexer is written in Python3 and is tested on Mac OSX.

 ES Local Indexer also relies on the following Python libraries:
 * [Elasticsearch python client](https://pypi.org/project/elasticsearch/) - For connecting to Elasticsearch.